 I grew up in the hills outside Florence — not in Val d’Orcia.
 But it was always a place of my imagination — of golden light and open hills.
-Who could forget the scene from the Gladiator where Russell Crowe walks through the field of golden wheat?
+Who could forget the scene from Gladiator where Russell Crowe walks through the field of golden wheat?
 It was shot just outside Pienza.

 The first time I drove to Val d’Orcia, I was with my son Noah and my mother, in her old Fiat Panda.
 I love Florence and Chianti — they’re where I grew up.
 But there are so many tourists.
 Everyone goes to Florence.
 In Val d’Orcia, I was looking for a quieter, slower, deeper experience.
-And I found it!
+And I found it.

 After an hour and a half, the Panda bumped and groaned onto a dirt road.
 Our agriturismo stood above, on top of the hill.
 I’d picked this place partly for its story.
 The Cipolla family bought a deserted sharecroppers’ farm in 1980 and turned it into an organic farm at a time when nobody was doing organic farming.
 They had the vision to turn it into a hospitality project at a time when tourism was almost unknown in Val d’Orcia.
 When I saw the old terracotta farmhouse with vines climbing up the facade, I knew it was perfect.